comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 We suggest using the template called 'Team planning', but you are free to try others if you want.

-You *MUST* name your project using following format:
+You *MUST* name your project using the following format:

 ```[Day]_[Time]_Team_[XY]```